 If you’ve made it this far, you hopefully now understand how these two mattress brands differ.
 However, they also have a few commonalities.

 Generally, we always like to point heavy folks (250+ lb) towards beds that contain coils.
 That’s because beds that have coils are able to provide what we call bi-directional support, meaning the coils compress (like dense support foam), but also provide a little resistance against pressure.

 This is important since big folks exert more pressure on a mattress than folks with petite or medium body types.
-Luckily, as we mentioned above, both Saatva and the New Purple models use coils, so they are solid options for big body types.
+Luckily, as we mentioned above, both Saatva and the Purple Hybrid models use coils, so they are solid options for big body types.

 Another thing Saatva and Purple have in common is that both beds are ideal choices for back, stomach, and combo sleepers.

 Both beds provide more than enough support under your lower back and trunk to keep your spine properly aligned.

 Lastly, both Saatva and Purple are very responsive, meaning the beds snap back to position very quickly after pressure is released.
 This is good for active sleepers who toss and turn and tend to move around a lot.
 Generally, on responsive beds, these types of sleepers will find it effortless to switch between sleeping positions.

 You made it to the end of this comparison.
 You deserve an award for sticking with us.
 If you’re still struggling with the decision between Purple and Saatva, ask yourself a few questions to help you break the tie.

 First, what’s your budget?
 If you’re on a tight budget, that eliminates the Purple Hybrid mattresses.